dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 CSS should be written defensively to prevent elements from "jumping" as content or state changes.

 -   **The Contract:** When an element is only sometimes visible, its container must **always reserve the necessary space** for it.
+-   **The Default State Contract:** Components should default to their most stable, symmetric state in CSS.
+Modifiers (via data attributes) should only apply asymmetric changes.
+This prevents "Flash of Unstyled Content" (FOUC) or layout shifts during JS hydration.

 ---